bajtos/learn-a/README.md

 # Empty, but needs to exist
 ```

 The `.gitignore` stops us from checking in build outputs, which is generally a good idea.
-By default, `npm` won't publish files that are ignored by `git`, so we need a separate `.npmignore` file so that the `lib` folder still gets published!
+By default, `npm` won't publish files that are ignored by `git`, so we need a separate `.npmignore` file so that the `dist` folder still gets published!

 # Workflow